SocraticJunkieWannabe/HW4_WAD_PS5_GroupD/checklist.md

 Delete button deletes the post from the database.
 STATUS:

 Page resembles Figure 4.
-STATUS:
+STATUS: DONE

 Only accessible to logged-in users.
 STATUS: